opalmer/pyfarm/docs/source/design/dns_resolution_service.rst

 ============================================
 In the past pyfarm has always made the assumption that a single DNS name was equal to a single resource or address.
-Primarily this was done for simplicity however for services which need to scale a single name can usually be resolved to multiple address to distribute load and reduce the possibility of complete failure:
+Primarily this was done for simplicity however for services which need to scale, a single name can usually be resolved to multiple address for load distribution and redundancy:

 ::